Timiemmy/New-Blog-Api/README.md

 - Versioning
 - Searching anf Filtering

 In this project, i use on the class based views and the builtin generics.

+## Documentation:
+I used the drf-spectacular with the Swagger UI and Redoc